bheimbu/evolutionary_ecology/docs/source/introduction.rst

 Second, there is Bastian...

-If you want to know more about us and the other helping hands in the next three weeks, check out `here <https://www.uni-goettingen.de/de/mitarbeiter/107729.html>`_.
+If you want to know more about us and the other helping hands in the next three weeks, click `here <https://www.uni-goettingen.de/de/mitarbeiter/107729.html>`_.

 Course Structure